 Background

 The UPC was established as the EU court with exclusive competence for most patent proceedings.
 However, during a transitional period of seven years from 1 June 2023, proceedings on traditional national patents can also be brought before national courts (Art 83 UPCA).
-Patent proprietors can opt out of the UPC’s exclusive competence and later withdraw this opt-out to submit to the competence of the UPC.
+Patent proprietors can opt out of the UPC’s competence and later withdraw this opt-out to submit to the competence of the UPC.

 Court of Appeal Decision